johnny353535/yoi/docs/_pages/components/flyout.md

 </div>
 ```

+<p class="hint hint--primary"><b>Use sparely:</b> You should only use one flyout per page and only for important information since the sticky labels on the side of the screen appera rather prominent to the user.</p>

 ## Modifiers

 Add `.flyout--left` or `.flyout--right` to attach the `.flyout` to the left or right side of the viewport.
 By default – if you leave out a modifier – a flyout is on the left side.